elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-30-cs2107-lecture-8-software-security.md

 - Filter the input or validate it

 Problems:
-- Difficult to ensure filter is complte
+- Difficult to ensure filter is complete
 	- e.g UTF: Input validation intend to detect the substring
     - There are multiple representations of "../" that the programmer is not afraid of
     - A filter that completely blocks all bad inputs and accepts all legitimate inputs is very difficult to design